 // Opening a UK Bank Account

-- You have a permanent address in your home country and can provide a 3-year address history
+- A permanent address in your home country and can provide a 3-year address history

-- You have a confirmed UK address to live at for the duration of your studies
+- A confirmed UK address to live at for the duration of your studies

 - Your student ID card and a letter from WE Bridge Academy